rajan-bhateja/Tableau-Power-BI-Dashboards/README.md

-This repository contains the dashboards created using Tableau or Microsoft Power BI.
-The 'Datasets' folder contains the datasets used for creating the dashboards.
+This repository contains the dashboards created using Tableau or Microsoft Power BI, along with the datasets used for the same.